Lazarus (musical): Off-Broadway (2015)

 The musical was staged for a limited run at New York Theatre Workshop in Manhattan, directed by Ivo van Hove.
 Henry Hey, who previously played keyboards on Bowie's 2013 album The Next Day, served as musical director and arranger/orchestrator for the production and worked closely with Bowie during its development.
 Like Bowie's contemporary album Blackstar (with which it shares the song "Lazarus"), much of the production of the musical was kept secret until its first preview in November 2015.
 The musical opened on 7 December 2015 with a planned run through 17 January 2016, although the production was extended to 20 January 2016.
 Tickets to the entire run of the musical sold out within hours of being made available.

 West End (2016)

 A London production of the musical ran at the King's Cross Theatre from 8 November 2016 to 22 January 2017, with previews beginning the week of 25 October.
 Ivo van Hove again directed the London production, and Henry Hey was the musical director and arranger/orchestrator.
 The London production was produced by Robert Fox Ltd. and Jones/Tintoretto Entertainment.

 Film

 A performance in London was recorded for a Lazarus film; the film was shown in New York for one night in May, 2018, and was later livestreamed worldwide online in January, 2021 for the fifth anniversary of David Bowie's death.

+International productions

+Denmark

+The first Danish production of Lazarus opened August 29, 2019 at Aarhus Teater in collaboration with the Royal Danish Theatre.
+The production was directed by Heinrich Christensen, who also translated the book into Danish, although all songs were sung in English.
+The production re-opened at the Royal Danish Playhouse, Copenhagen on January 21, 2022.

+Prague

+A Prague production premiered on 12 October 2019 at Divadlo Komedie.